 Small animal veterinarians who pursue additional specialist training after vet school can become radiologists.
 Training consists of a minimum of a 1-year internship followed by 3-4 years of residency that meet specific guidelines set by the American College of Veterinary Radiology (ACVR).
 Like other veterinary specialists, veterinary radiologists must also pass board examinations to receive accreditation.

-Veterinary Specialists of the Rockies is proud to feature board-certified radiologists Dr. Jason Arble and Dr. Alex Valdes.
-Theteam provides outpatient appointments for pets from referring veterinarians Monday through Friday.
-They also provide our in-house patient diagnostic imaging services and can provide telemedicine consultations for referring veterinarians.
+Veterinary Specialists of the Rockies is proud to feature board-certified radiologists for our ultrasound and imaging capabilities.
+The team provides outpatient appointments Tuesday through Friday for stable pets with appointments made by referring veterinarians.
+They also provide our in-house diagnostic imaging services 7 days a week and offer telemedicine consultations for referring veterinarians.
 We’re here to provide the highest level of care for your pets.

 Radiology and Radiographic Contrast Studies

-Radiology (x-rays) provide images of bones and certain organs using the same technology for both humans and animals.
+Radiology (x-ray) provides images of bones and certain organs using the same technology for both humans and animals.
 Radiology helps veterinary professionals assess skeletal injuries and chronic conditions and can further provide information on tissues, internal organs, and the presence of foreign objects like swallowed items.

 With the addition of a dye or medication used to light up a certain area, contrast studies provide images and information – not of bones, but of the size, shape, and position of internal organs, and other soft tissue and blood vessels insides of our pets’ bodies.

-Our radiologists may use contrast radiography to diagnosegastrointestinal and urogenital disorders, although it is also used to evaluate the spine and soft tissues, or for examination of blood or lymph vessels, joints, or sinus abnormalities.
+Our radiologists may use contrast radiography to diagnose gastrointestinal and urogenital disorders or to evaluate the spine and soft tissues, or for an examination of blood or lymph vessels, joints, or sinus abnormalities.

-Veterinary Specialists of the Rockies is proud to announce that in addition to in-house ultrasound for our patients, we now offer outpatient ultrasound services.
-We are thrilled to share our expanded services to better serve the referring veterinary community and their patients by providing:
+Veterinary Specialists of the Rockies offers in-house ultrasound for patients 7 days a week.
+We also offer outpatient ultrasound services Tuesday through Friday for stable patients with a referral from a family veterinarian.
+(Please note this schedule change starting the week of August 6, 2023.)
+We are proud to share these services to better serve the referring veterinary community and their patients by providing: